Some new Liouville type theorems for the 3D stationary magneto-micropolar fluid equations: Introduction

-When $b=0$, \eqref{equ1.1} reduces to the micropolar fluid equations.
 So far, there are few Liouville type results for the micropolar fluid equations and the magneto-micropolar fluid equations.
 Kim and Ko \cite{KK} proved the vanishing property of a smooth solution $(u,\omega,b)$ to \eqref{equ1.1} with $\chi=1$ under the following assumption